 I always find the mitigating verbiage from vendors to be interesting.
 Users with less rights on the system would be less impacted.
 True, but for you the local user browsing on your home machine you are probably going to get the worst of it since most admins do not browse from their server consoles.
 You don’t right?

 Patch, patch and make sure you are patched.

 Also for those of you wondering.
 Yes, Deep Security IPS and Vulnerability Protection IPS from Trend Micro already have Host IPS rules in place to protect against this attack.
-Here are some shots from the Deep Security console of the rule you can make sure is applied to your vulnerable systems.
 If you are running your recommendation scans regularly on your systems and have the setting to apply recommendations automatically you likely already have this rule applied.